- Home

 Building Smart Cities: Singapore-Thailand Third Country Training Programme in Singapore

 The programme was conducted together with the Digital Economy Promotion Agency (DEPA), Thailand, under the Singapore Cooperation Programme.
-It was jointly opened by Mrs Chonlatee Chanrachakul, Thailand’s Minister and Deputy Chief of Mission, CLC’s Executive Fellow, Michael Koh, and Oliver Koh, Deputy Director from the Ministry of Foreign Affairs, Singapore.
+It was jointly opened by Mrs Chonlatee Chanrachakul, Thailand’s Minister and Deputy Chief of Mission, CLC’s Executive Fellow, Michael Koh, and Oliver Koh, Deputy Director from the Ministry of Foreign Affairs (MFA).

-Over five days, experts from Singapore and Thailand shared their wealth of knowledge, insights, and technical experience from both countries’ urban development.
-Delegates also engaged with case studies of Smart Nation / Smart City initiatives, including Jurong Innovation District’s Smart and Sustainable Manufacturing Hub by JTC Corporation, and Smart Cities on the Ground: Thailand’s Real-World Urban Challenges by the Bangkok Metropolitan Administration.
+Over five days from 1 – 5 September, experts from Singapore and Thailand shared their wealth of knowledge, insights, and technical experience from an urban development perspective.
+Participants also discussed case studies of Smart Nation / Smart City initiatives, including Jurong Innovation District’s Smart and Sustainable Manufacturing Hub by JTC Corporation, and Smart Cities on the Ground: Thailand’s Real-World Urban Challenges by the Bangkok Metropolitan Administration.

 ST Engineering’s Innosuite for its smart urban solutions;